audrey-b/sims/README.md

 [JAGS](http://mcmc-jags.sourceforge.net) or R code for use in simulation studies.
 The datasets are returned as an [nlists](https://github.com/poissonconsulting/nlist) object and/or saved to file as individual .rds files.
+Parallelization is implemented using the ‘future’ package.
+Progress is reported using the ‘progressr’ package.

 ## Installation